B.S., Biomedical Engineering, 2010, Brown University

 Areas of Research Interest

-Silverstein AM, Stefani RM, Sobczak E, Tong EL, Attur MG, Shah RP, Bulinski JC, Ateshian GA, Hung CT: Toward understanding the role of cartilage particulates in synovial inflammation.
-Osteoarthritis Cartilage.
-[Epub ahead of print], 2017.
+Silverstein AM, Stefani RM, Sobczak E, Tong EL, Attur MG, Shah RP, Bulinski JC, Ateshian GA, Hung CT.
+Toward understanding the role of cartilage particulates in synovial inflammation.
+Osteoarthritis Cartilage 25(8):1353-1361, 2017. link

 Bilgen B, Chu D, Stefani RM, Aaron RK.
 Design of a Biaxial Mechanical Loading Bioreactor for Tissue Engineering.
 JOVE, 2013. link

 Lavin DM, Stefani RM, Zhang L, Furtado S, Hopkins RA, Mathiowitz E. Multifunctional polymeric microfibers with prolonged drug delivery and structural support capabilities.
 Acta Biomater 8(5):1891-900, 2012. link